Louise Wain: Research and career

 Wain has studied the genetic differences associated with developing chronic lung disease.
 In a study of over 400,000 people Wain identified over 100 genetic differences that were likely to increase someone's risk of developing chronic obstructive pulmonary disease.

-She has also investigated what puts people at risk of developing idiopathic pulmonary fibrosis (IPF), identifying three genes associated with suffering from IPF).
+She has also investigated what puts people at risk of developing idiopathic pulmonary fibrosis (IPF), identifying multiple genes associated with suffering from IPF).
 Typically, people who are diagnosed with IPF die three years after diagnosis and there is no cure.
-In particular, Wain believes that targeting the AKAP13 biological pathway might lead to new treatments for IPF.

-During the COVID-19 pandemic Wain studied the long-term effects of the mild form of COVID-19.
-Between 10 and 20% of users of the COVID Symptom Study application endured symptoms for longer than the average two week period.
+During the COVID-19 pandemic Wain studied the long-term.
 In July 2020 Wain was awarded £8.4 million to study the health outcomes of patients who were hospitalised with COVID-19 and went on to have long-term impacts on their health.